sumangcodes/ShoppingCartReactRedux/README.md

 - Add and remove items from the cart
 - Display total amount in the cart
 -  item names for a fun twist
-- Stylish and geeky fonts and color scheme
+- Stylish  fonts and color scheme

 ## Installation